- Government’s cybersecurity

 The difficulty seems to be one of speed and agility.
 The government can only move so quickly.
 The bad guys, in contrast, can pivot very rapidly from one threat vector to another.

-Indeed, the US federal government employs thousands of people in cybersecurity roles, across multiple departments, the military and the intelligence sector.
+Indeed, the US federal government employs thousands of people in cybersecurity roles across multiple departments, the military, and the intelligence sector.
 These highly trained professionals are motivated and sworn to defend the United States against all enemies.
 They are working to mitigate the massive cyber risks this society faces.

 Federal agencies

-The NSA has been criticized for keeping cyber vulnerabilities secret so they can use them to attack others—but leaving American computers exposed.
+The NSA has been criticized for keeping cyber vulnerabilities secret so they can use them to attack others, but leaving American computers exposed.

 They are starting to change this practice.
-In early 2020, for example, the agency made headlines for notifying Microsoft of a vulnerability in Windows 10, rather than holding the vulnerability back for their own purposes.
+In early 2020, for example, the agency made headlines for notifying Microsoft of a vulnerability in Windows 10, rather than holding the vulnerability back for their purposes.

-The NSA discovery also triggered an emergency notification by The Cybersecurity and Infrastructure Security Agency (CISA), to federal agencies to remediate the Windows problem as quickly as possible—a good example of how federal cyber defense can work when everyone is doing their jobs.
+The NSA discovery also triggered an emergency notification by the Cybersecurity and Infrastructure Security Agency (CISA) to federal agencies to remediate the Windows problem as quickly as possible—a good example of how federal cyber defense can work when everyone is doing their jobs.

 CISA, which is part of the Department of Homeland Security (DHS), functions as the main cyber risk advisor to the United States.
-They focus primarily on securing federal network and digital critical infrastructure, like power plants and dams, but the CISA also finds itself in the lead on many other national cybersecurity efforts.
+They focus primarily on securing federal networks and digital critical infrastructure, like power plants and dams, but the CISA also finds itself in the lead on many other national cybersecurity efforts.

 CISA is a new agency, formed in 2018 through the Cybersecurity and Infrastructure Security Agency Act of 2018, which was signed by President Trump.
 CISA is a continuation of several predecessor agencies, some of which were already operating inside DHS.